Dominic Preston

 Equality and Discrimination

-Housing law has and is being profoundly influenced by developments in discrimination law, particularly disability discrimination in breach of the Equality Act 2010 and through the prism of the Public Sector Equality Duty (section 149 of the EA 2010).
+Housing law has and is being profoundly influenced by developments in discrimination law, particularly disability discrimination in breach of the Equality Act 2010 and breaches of the Public Sector Equality Duty (section 149 of the EA 2010).
 The interplay with Articles 8 and 14 of the ECHR and the concept of proportionality have also come to the fore.
-Dominic’s recent cases in this field include:

 • An alcoholic with underlying depression who, although subject to a possession order caused by anti-social behaviour, had the order stayed until such time as suitable alternative accommodation was available.
 The authority, being unable to find such alternative accommodation, conceded that he was entitled to remain notwithstanding the possession order.